jeffjeffjeffrey/etsy_similar_shops/README.md

 This will output to a file shops.json.

+Note: make sure to insert your own API key in the top of this script.

 #### Treasury trouble

 Treasury information was tricky to obtain because there was no direct API for accessing treasuries by a contained listing.
 To get around this I wrote scripts to download all available treasuries and store that information in two hashes for quick look-ups.
 Unfortunately, even after downloading all 25,000 publicly available treasuries, I was unable to find a random sample of active shops with any listings found in those treasuries.